robertoalonsotrillo/_Demiurge_/README.md

 As outlined above, the **descriptor model** plays a crucial role in the the prediction workflow.
 You may use pretrained descriptor data by selecting a `wandb_run_id` from the **[descriptor model](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb)** or train your own model using this [notebook](https://colab.research.google.com/github/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb), following the instructions found there, to generate `MFCC` `.json` files.

-Four different time-series predictors were implemented as training option.
+Four different time-series predictors were implemented as training options.
 Both the "LSTM" and "transformer encoder-only model" are one step prediction models, while "LSTM encoder-decoder model" and "transformer model" can predict descriptor sequences with specified sequence length.

 - **LSTM** (Hochreiter et al. 1997)
 - **LSTM encoder-decoder model** (Cho et al. 2014)